haodeh2/is310-spring-2026-group-5/PROJECT_PLANNING.md

 ### Scope of Investigation

 **In Scope:**
-- AI tools used by students in academic settings
+- Student AI usage and correlation to their grades
-- Online and social media spaces where AI is discussed or used
+- Social spaces & social media
-- Productivity and learning outcomes associated with AI assistance
+- Productivity and learning outcomes with AI assistance
-- Academic integrity concerns related to AI (e.g., plagiarism, cheating)
+- Dataset about AI and Academic Integrity / Plagiarism Trends

 ---